Washing Machine & Dishwasher Installation Southwark — Verified Appliance Plumbers

 Ongoing poor drainage may indicate a blockage further in the waste run.

 In most cases, connecting an appliance to existing supply and waste points does not require landlord consent.
-If new pipework is needed, confirm with your landlord before commissioning the work.
+If new pipework is needed, confirm with your landlord or agent before commissioning the work — alterations to the water supply or waste typically require landlord consent.

 Washing Machine & Dishwasher Installation across Southwark — areas we cover